Asylumreid/hackkakis-round2/README.md

 # Pathfinder - Public Transport Bot
 ## Team Angel Kakis

 Pathfinder is a Telegram bot designed to help users plan their public transport routes, provide feedback, and more.
-This bot leverages the Telegram Bot API and can be deployed on an AWS EC2 instance.
+This bot leverages the Telegram Bot API and Google Maps API to provide users with efficient and comprehensive public transport routes.
+Additionally, the chatbot integrates functionalities using the LTA DataMall API to check occupancy levels.
+It also provides fare price calculations and route complexity assessments, ensuring a personalized and user-friendly commuter experience.
+Pathfinder can be deployed on an AWS EC2 instance.

 ## Features